What Accidents In Public Can I Claim For?

 Frequently Asked Questions

 You can if the accident was the fault of someone else.
 Whether or not it is the fault of someone else will depend upon a number of different factors depending upon what has happened in your particular accident and where it has happened.
+Where possible we try and deal with the majority of personal injury claims on a no win no fee agreement.
 Please see the other replies to questions within this section for further information.

 You can if the pothole was a dangerous pothole that the local authority ought to have repaired before your accident.
 The law does not expect all roads and pavements to be free from any pothole as this would place an unduly high burden on local authorities.